Government revises 4th quarter GDP up slightly to 4.3% - WTMJ

 AP Economics Writer

-WASHINGTON (AP) — The U.S. economy grew at an annual rate of 4.3% in the final three months of 2020, slightly faster than previously estimated, as recovery expectations for 2021 rise along with vaccinations as the U.S. unleashes nearly $2 trillion in government support.
+WASHINGTON (AP) — The U.S. economy grew at an annual rate of 4.3% in the final three months of 2020, slightly faster than previously estimated, as recovery expectations for 2021 rise along with vaccinations and the provision of nearly $2 trillion in additional government support.

-GDP in the October-December quarter rose from an estimate last month of an 4.1% rate.
+GDP in the October-December quarter rose from an estimated rate last month of 4.1%, the Commerce Department reported Thursday.
 The upward revision reflected stronger inventory restocking by businesses.

-For the whole year, the GDP shrank by 3.5%, the largest annual decline since a plunge of 11.6% in 1946 when the U.S. demobilized after World War II.
-The 3.5% drop was unchanged from the previous report.
+For the entire year, the GDP shrank by 3.5%, the largest annual decline since a plunge of 11.6% in 1946 when the U.S. demobilized after World War II.
+The 3.5% drop was unchanged from the previous estimates.

 Economists are looking for a huge rebound this year, helped by government support packages including a $1.9 trillion package signed by President Joe Biden on March 11 that is delivering $1,400 payments to individuals, extending emergency unemployment until early September and providing billions of dollars in relief to state and local governments.

 Economists believe all the government relief measures will boost GDP in the current January-March quarter to 5% or higher.
-They are forecasting growth for the entire year of around 6%, which would the strongest performance since 1984 when the economy was coming out of a deep recession during the Reagan administration.
+They are forecasting growth for the entire year of around 6% or even higher, which would the strongest performance since a 7.2% GDP gain in 1984 when the economy was coming out of a deep recession.

+“The economy is poised to see the fastest rate of real GDP growth since the early 1980s as improving health conditions, expanding vaccine distribution and generous fiscal stimulus will form a powerful cocktail,” said Lydia Boussour, lead U.S. economist at Oxford Economics.

+Boussour forecast GDP growth for the full year of 7% with annualized growth rates close to 10% in the spring and summer.

 “The economy is poised for robust growth,” said Mark Zandi, chief economist at Moody’s Analytics.
 He pointed to what he called a “potpourri of help including substantial stimulus checks, more unemployment insurance, rental, childcare and food assistance and aid to small businesses, airlines, schools and state and local governments.”